Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.4.17
+😭 Fix Perplexity broken export (again)
+Perplexity is constantly changing its interface, so I try to keep up...

 # 2.4.16
 😮‍💨 Fix Perplexity broken export
 Perplexity changed its UI multiple times over the past few weeks, so I tried to keep up.